jaishivnani/Text-Analyzer/README.md

 # Text-Analyzer
-A tool for analyzing text data in Django backend
+A tool for analyzing text data in Django backend.

 It is a simple django project or website in which we can Analyze text.